eubide/synth-analog-rs/README.md

 ## Acknowledgments

-- **Sequential Circuits Prophet-5**: The legendary synthesizer that inspired this project
+- **Classic 1970s Analog Synthesizers**: The legendary instruments that inspired this project
 - **Antti Huovilainen**: For the improved Moog ladder filter model
 - **CPAL Community**: For the excellent cross-platform audio library
 - **egui**: For the immediate mode GUI framework